 All Independent Projects designed to meet Honors Program requirements must receive a letter grade and must represent at least 3 credit hours of work.
 The product should consist of the preparation of an extended paper or laboratory experiment with appropriate report, or in the case of creative projects, a form determined in consultation with your adviser.

-All Independent Projects to be submitted as partial fulfillment of Honors Program requirements must be approved in advance by the Senior Academic Coordinator.
+All Independent Projects to be submitted as partial fulfillment of Honors Program requirements must be approved in advance by the Student Services Director.
 Students complete the Honors Program Independent Project Proposal before actually registering for the course.
+Students may use an HON 395 course or a 395 course from another department to fulfill this requirement.